Monday, 15 October 2012

-Last time I saw the body it was clearly getting close to being painted but it still came as a pleasant surprise to get the call. |
+Last time I saw the body it was clearly getting close to being

 I was then finally faced with having to take the decision as to whether or not the engine should be taken back out.
 Fitting out the engine compartment will be so much easier without it and the potential for paint damage a good deal less.
 It will also make the work a great deal more pleasant.
 On the other hand, I need to add a couple of days for the extra work and will then need to take great care not to cause damage re-installing it.
 I've had some practise with the 140, so this doesn't particularly worry me.
 On balance and against some sage advice I hoist it back out of the chassis.